airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 It also has great integration with Blender through its addon, which downloads all Poly Haven assets directly as Blender assets.
 They encourage you to purchase it, but they also made it publically available on [github](https://github.com/Poly-Haven/polyhavenassets).

-In this rest of this tutorial will show how to load the the Poly Haven assets from Python.
+In the rest of this tutorial, we will show how to load the the Poly Haven assets from Python.
 So before continuing, please install the addon and download the Poly Haven assets.

 After finishing the installation and downloads, you should be able to throw together a scene like the one below by dragging and dropping a few assets.